-Marrakech is one of Morocco most famous cities attracting millions of international visitors each year.
-It’s also one of the liveliest cities, with a multitude of gorgeous riads, a historic medina (downtown), amazing architecture and so much more.
+Marrakech is one of Morocco’s most famous cities, attracting millions of international visitors each year.
+It is also one of the liveliest cities you can visit in a lifetime, with a high concentration of exotic and refreshing experiences.

 The Best Things to Do in Marrakech

-I generally recommend at least 3 days to see most of Marrakech.
+I generally recommend at least 2 to 3 days to see most of Marrakech.
 Especially if you are planning on shopping for local products in the Medina.
-Shopping alone can take a few hours and sometimes more if you love finding original pieces.

 Marrakech gets really hot during the summer.
-So unless you are used to hot temperatures, I’d recommend visiting outside of June-August period, to be comfortable sightseeing and to enjoy restaurants gorgeous terraces.
+Unless you are used to hot temperatures, it’s best to visit outside of the June-August period to be comfortable sightseeing.

-Before visiting Morocco, I’d recommend checking what is Morocco famous for, to have a high perspective of what to expect.
-To have a more specific perspective, here is the list of the best things to do in Marrakech and to absolutely not miss.
+If that’s your first time in Morocco, I recommend checking what is Morocco famous for, to have a high perspective of what to expect.
+To have a more specific idea of Marrakech and the best things you can experience, keep reading.

 1. Exploring the Jemaa El-Fna Square